 Public transportation is the most opted form of transportation among international students in Canada.
 Students aged between 18 to 25 will get a discount upon purchasing a monthly transport pass.
 The total cost for a transport pass is CAD 90 per month.

-The understanding of affordable universities in Canada is determined by a lot of factors such as location, cost of living, assistance with scholarships, and many more.
+The understanding of the cheapest universities in Canada is determined by a lot of factors such as location, cost of living, assistance with scholarships, and many more.
 These 10 universities offer courses on budget and help students abroad.
 They are :

 What if you could be part of a University that is also attended by some of the celebrities?
 Pretty cool, right!!
 Here’s a chance to brag with York university which has some of the popular people such as Rachel Mcadams, Lily Singh as its alumni.